László Borsody: Toldi Miklos

 Seeking to establish and maintain superiority, Hungary established the prestigious Toldi Miklos Royal Hungarian Sports Institute fencing masters training academy, under the directorship of László Borsody during the 1930s.
 (Cohen 2002:397).
 Borsody was a strict disciplarian.
 He was revered because he was such a fine teacher turning out a long line of champion fencers.
 (Cohen 2002:397).
 He worked with fencers who had already completed their basic training, and although he would correct his student’s technical errors he was more interested in tactics and strategy, teaching his students how to observe their students on the piste and how to exploit their weaknesses.
 (Cohen 2002:397).

 Julius Palffy-Alpar, in his book Masque and Sword, stated that Maestro Borsody's “ability to build an artistic compromise from the simplest movements, his personal philosophy, and his natural psychological approach caused him to admired by his students.”
 (Palffy-Alpar 1967:21-22).

 Borsody's Students

-Maestro Borsody taught Olympic Saber Champions György Piller, Pál Kovács, Imre Rajczy, and most of the best Hungarian fencing masters, including Csaba Elthes, Janos Kevey, Bela Bay, Ferenc Marki, Julius Palffy-Alpar, and Bela Imregi.(Cohen 2002:403).
+Maestro Borsody taught Olympic Saber Champions György Piller, Pál Kovács, Ödön Tersztyánszky, Imre Rajczy, and most of the best Hungarian fencing masters, including János Szűts, Csaba Elthes, Janos Kevey, Bela Bay, Ferenc Marki, Julius Palffy-Alpar, and Bela Imregi.(Cohen 2002:403).

 A Tragic Ending

-In 1939, Laszlo Borsody's life came to a tragic finish during World War II when he ended his life with a pistol shot rather than be subjected to the Nazi treatment accorded to Jews.
+In 1939, Laszlo Borsody's life came to a tragic finish seven months before World War II when he ended his life with a pistol shot rather than be subjected to the Nazi treatment accorded to Jews.
 He received a funeral with full military honors.
 (Eisen 1998: n.
 39).